 The Merging NADAC is about the most accurate and precise digital listening tool I can think of.
 Very highly recommended.Alan Sircom, HiFi Plus

 These digital sources are manufactured by a high quality electronics manufacturer in Italy.
-Little know in the UK at the moment but well established throughout Europe as a worthy partner with Avalon and Elac loudspeakers.
+Little know in the UK at the moment but well established throughout Europe.
 Extending their philosophy of their superlative range of amplifiers, Norma Audio CD players have a natural tonal balance, very fast rise time dynamics and speed and generate large and deep soundstages.
 Elegant Italian designed casework and high quality components used throughout.
 They offer a sound quality that can easily rival some CD players costing several times the asking prices.

-REVO CDP-1BR reference CD player (pictured)£3145. (same CD player as DS-1 but without digital inputs)
+REVO CDP-1BR reference CD player (pictured, same CD player as DS-1 but without digital inputs)

 It is easy to obtain a significantly better sound quality for your CDs by some simple and cost effective treatments.
 One tip is even for free!
 The improvements are far from subtle and make sound more natural, less ‘digital’, with more clarity and depth.
 It raises the bar and separates the sound obtainable from these silver discs further from the other computer orientated digital sources.